Microsoft 365 MCP server

 • READ_ONLY=true|1: Alternative to --read-only flag

-• ENABLED_TOOLS: Filter tools using regex pattern
+• ENABLED_TOOLS: Filter tools using a regex pattern

 • LOG_LEVEL: Set logging level (default: 'info')